-ACTION RATIONALE Eliminate STEM Director Division administration is being reduced to 4 Directors.
+Eliminate STEM Director Division administration is being reduced to 4 Directors.
 This retirement is one of three and will not be replaced in reorganizing divisions from the original 7 to 4.
 Discontinue Adjunct Instructor/Biology and not replace retiring Senior Instructor 2/Mathematics Due to declining general education demand.
 Discontinue current EE (Environmental Education) Master's Program but explore reimagined environmentally-oriented master's program The EE program will serve current students until graduation in the excellent, but small, Environmental Education Master's program.
 Enrollments over the last 10 years ranged from 5-16 with high fluctuations in cohort size from year to year and recent decline (10-year average cohort size of 10.7, 5-year average of 9.6, and 3-year average of 7.3).
 A reimagined environmentally-oriented master's program could draw stronger enrollments and allow students to pursue a wider variety of career options, including environmental education, sustainability, ecology, and other environmental-oriented areas.
 The shared line in Biology and Environmental Education will be discontinued (incumbent resigned).
+We are heartened by the conversations that are already taking place between academic leaders in both the Environmental Science Program and the Education Program about offering some of the curriculum previously offered in the MSEE program as well as exploring the possibility of a reimagined stand-alone program in the future.

 Do not replace vacant line for Professor/Biology Although one vacancy will not be replaced, two other vacancies are planned to be replaced in order to provide sufficient staffing in Biology: Human Anatomy &amp; Physiology vacancy (professorial resignation) to be replaced by an instructor, and Biology professorial position to fill gaps in revised biology curriculum, as dictated by enrollment.
 Discontinue part-time Adjunct Instructor/Computer Science (CS) pending successful faculty search This position has been used in various years to enable the program to continue to offer a robust curriculum even though the program experienced failed faculty searches.
 With a successful search this year (Fall 2023 start date), the additional staffing needs beyond ongoing faculty in CS should drop back to what has been normally covered with adjunct term-byterm instructors.
 Discontinue Assistant Professor/Chemistry Chemistry enrollment has declined since 2017-18, and the program has had ongoing challenges with low-enrolled upper-division courses for many years.
 Two faculty have similar specialties that should allow the remaining faculty member to cover that area of expertise in a revised program.
 Challenges will be honing curriculum and implementing some alternate year offerings to accommodate reduction in staff and to remedy low enrolled courses.
+We will continue to monitor longitudinal trends and be open to reconsidering staffing levels when enrollment improves.